terabin/Gemini/README.md

 ## Newly added features

 - Project-based configuration
-- Able to customize game executable and arguments
-- Can restore last opened tabs per projects for faster production rate
+  - Can restore last opened tabs per projects
+  - Debug mode
+  - Able to customize game executable and arguments with debug mode

 ## Known bugs of current release

 - When you press Alt together with another key with "Auto-hide menu bar" on, it toggles menu bar.
 As it should not.
+- When you open a script (tab), then closes it, and open it again, it won't open, because the editor believes the tab is still open.

 ## Features